outeredge/edge-docker-magento/README.md

 # edge-docker-magento
 Magento running on Docker.
-Plays nicely with Gitpod & Eclipse Che.
+Plays nicely with Ona.
 Designed for development use only.

 Regularly updated with the latest 2.* releases (see branches).